-Farrell Dyde is an American choreographer, dancer and actor who has created over
+Farrell Dyde is an American choreographer, dancer, actor and poet who has created over

 The Farrell Dyde Dance Theatre has received support from such agencies as the National Endowment for the Arts, the Texas Commission on the Arts,